developerallwhen/api/README.md

-# OpenAPI spec for the OpenAI API
+# API spec for the Allwhen API

-This repository contains an [OpenAPI](https://www.openapis.org/) specification for the [OpenAI API](https://platform.openai.com/docs/api-reference).
+This repository contains an Allwhen specification for the [API][https://api.openai.allwhen.online].

-## Public mirror - do not send pull requests

-This is a public mirror of the internal OpenAI REST API specification.
+This is a public mirror of the internal REST API specification.
 Pull requests to this spec document will not be merged.
 In the future, we may enable contributions and corrections via contribution to the spec, but for now they cannot be accepted.

 Thank you!